 Ocean conditions have a profound effect on the distribution, growth, and survival of salmon.
-The Ocean Climate Working Group is supported by State of Alaska Salmon and People (SASAP), funded through the National Center for Ecological Analysis and Synthesis (NCEAS) based in Santa Barbara, California.
+The Ocean Climate Working Group is supported by the State of Alaska Salmon and People (SASAP), funded through the National Center for Ecological Analysis and Synthesis (NCEAS) based in Santa Barbara, California.
 The group is led by Dr. Pete Rand of PWSSC and is composed of fisheries scientists, ecological modelers, oceanographers, and climate scientists, and are dedicated to understanding how salmon adapt to changing ocean conditions.

 We know ocean temperatures are increasing.
 We also know there are more salmon in the North Pacific than at any other point in the past 100 years.
 By accounting for how warming and increasing competition interact to affect salmon survival, we can help inform decision-makers on potential changes in salmon productivity to better plan for an uncertain future.